 BENEFIT OVERPAYMENTS: You are responsible for repayments if your receive a benefit overpayment.
 You can get penalised by DWP Debt Management if you get caught out for not paying the money back.

-FRAUD AND ERROR SERVICE: The Fraud and Error Prevention Service Centre (FEPS) may contact you to assess or evaluate your benefits claim and status.
-You are responsible for making repayments if they overpay your benefits.
+FEPS: It is the DWP Fraud and Error Prevention Service centre.
+They may contact you to assess or evaluate your benefits claim and your status.

 WHAT IS PENSION CREDIT?
 Two elements combine to make up the income-related benefit and Pension Credit guarantee.
-It provides extra money for pensioners of qualifying age who may be eligible for one or both parts.
+It provides extra money for pensioners of qualifying age.

-PENSION CREDIT CALCULATOR: The government Pension Credit calculator provides you with an estimate of how much you may be entitled to.
-The actual amount of Pension Credit you receive depends on your family and financial circumstances when you claim.
+CALCULATOR: The government Pension Credit calculator provides you with a payment estimate.
+The amount you get depends on your family and financial circumstances when you claim.

 EMPLOYMENT SUPPORT: The Work and Health Programme helps people without a job find work and stay in it.
 The Programme continues its roll out throughout England in 2018.